 The Speech Transcription Platform Project

-The speech transcription platform project, supported by the Department of Arts and Culture, entails the development of a Web-based platform that will enable users with varying degrees of sophistication to easily and quickly transform speech in the South African languages to text, with the assistance of the latest in speech recognition technology.
+The speech transcription platform project, supported by the Department of Arts and Culture, entailed the development of a Web-based platform that would enable users with varying degrees of sophistication to easily and quickly transform speech in the South African languages to text, with the assistance of the latest in speech recognition technology.

 The Babel Project

 The Babel project was an international collaborative project aimed at solving the spoken term detection task in previously unstudied languages.
 MuST was part of the BabelOn consortium consisting of BBN (USA), BUT (Czech Republic), LIMSI (France), MIT (USA) and Johns Hopkins University (USA).